toolleeo/cli-apps/README.md

 * [atuin](https://github.com/ellie/atuin) - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronization of your history between machines, via an Atuin server.
 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective reuse.
 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
-* [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.
+* [hstr](https://github.com/dvorka/hstr) - Manage the shell history.
+It has a powerful visual search and execution of previous commands, and history editing capabilities.

 ## <a name="markdown"></a>Markdown